emeryberger/cheap/README.md

     LD_PRELOAD=libcheaper.so ./yourprogram

 This generates a file `cheaper.out` in the current directory.
 That file is a JSON file that contains information used by the `cheaper.py` script.
+NOTE: you need to compile your program with several flags to make sure Cheaper can get enough information to work.
+For example:

+    clang++ -g -fno-inline-functions -O0 yourprogram.cpp -o yourprogram

+### Analyze the trace with `cheaper.py`

-Note: you may need to install files from `requirements.txt` first:
+You may need to install files from `requirements.txt` the first time you run Cheaper:

     pip install -r requirements.txt

-### Analyze the trace with `cheaper.py`

 Now run Cheaper as follows: